Opportunities in Biotech Data Science

 - Data scientists at the Broad Institute of MIT and Harvard have developed the Integrative Genomics Viewer (IGV), open source software that allows for the interactive exploration of large, integrated genomic datasets.

-- GNS Healthcare is using proprietary causal Bayesian network modeling and simulation software to analyze diverse sets of data and create predictive models and biomarker signatures.
+- GNS Healthcare is using causal machine learning platform, REFS to analyze diverse sets of data and create predictive models and biomarker signatures.

 With data sets multiplying by the minute, data scientists aren’t suffering for lack of raw materials.

 What’s that phrase again?
 Every rose has its thorn?
 Well, in the field of biotechnology, every discovery has a caveat.

 As AstraZeneca R&D Information Vice President John Reynders warns in Big Data Has Arrived in Biotech.
 Now What?, hypothesis-generation and predictive analytics are a little easier when you’re just trying to guess what books someone may prefer.
 Genomic data, on the other hand, is far more complex and extensive.

 The volume, velocity and variety of data (3Vs) are creating similar headaches.
 When faced with an ever-growing mountain of information, it can take a great deal of human skill to understand what questions you need to ask and how best to find the answers.

 In more prosaic terms, as Warp Drive Bio CEO Alexis Borisy notes on FierceBiotech: “Our clinical, phenomic data sucks.”